MiKTeX/docker-miktex-build-ubuntu/README.md

 `/miktex/source` and the build directory must be mounted to the container path `/miktex/build`.

+You should specify a user ID by setting the container environment variable `USER_ID`.

 ### Example

 Build the MiKTeX deb package: